 Even if you only want to delay the foreclosure process, applying for the loan modification delays a foreclosure.
 If you know however that you must keep the home and any modification would be on worse terms perhaps a Chapter 13 would be better.
 In Chapter 13 you only need to catch up the arrears.
 If it is impossible to pay for a home, maybe it is best to stay away from a loan modification.

-Special Chapter 13 and Short Sale issues
+⎆ Special Chapter 13 and Short Sale Issues

 If you want to be free from the property or foreclosure litigation a short sale may be best.
-If you can’t afford a Chapter 13 or if your loan modification was not approved, a short sale could be the right choice.
+If you can’t afford a Chapter 13 or if your loan modification is not approved, a short sale could be the right choice.

 Additionally, partnering and planning with a foreclosure attorney with experience increase your chances of stopping a foreclosure.
 An expert is able to not only save you time and money but also ensures the end result is more satisfying for you.